Trayvon Martin: Biography

+Martin attended both Norland Middle School and Highland Oaks Middle School in north Miami-Dade County, Florida.
+He attended Miami Carol City High School in Miami Gardens for his freshman and sophomore years before he transferred to Dr. Michael M. Krop Senior High School in north Miami-Dade in 2011.
+At the time of the shooting, Martin was a junior at Krop High School.
 Martin's cousin Stephen Martin, who had been in a park telling jokes with Trayvon the night before his death, said that he and Trayvon had been like brothers growing up.
 He recalled that Trayvon had been very skilled at assembling, repairing, and riding pocket bikes and dirt bikes.
-Miriam Martin, Trayvon's aunt, and Stephen's mother said her nephew had often stayed over visiting her family.
+Miriam Martin, Trayvon's aunt and Stephen's mother, said her nephew had often stayed over to visit her family.
 She also said that Trayvon was fond of wearing a hoodie: "it could be 100 degrees outside and he always had his hoodie on."

-Martin had wanted to fly or repair airplanes and in mid-2009, enrolled in "Experience Aviation", a seven-week program in Opa-locka, Florida, run by award-winning aviator Barrington Irving.
+Martin had wanted to fly or repair airplanes, and in mid-2009 enrolled in "Experience Aviation", a seven-week program in Opa-locka, Florida, run by award-winning aviator Barrington Irving.
 According to Irving, Martin was a polite youth "[who] reminded me of myself because I had a strong interest in football until I fell in love with aviation."
 After Martin graduated from the program, he spent the next summer as a volunteer, helping out new students in the aviation program.
 According to his parents, Martin had hoped to attend the University of Miami or Florida A&M University.